 8. The text of the regulation (purpose, scope, definition, general requirements, performance requirements, test procedures) will be developed by one common group (Informal Working Group on ADS – IWG on ADS).

-9. The IWG on ADS will give a status report during each session of GRVA.
+9. The GRVA leadership will establish a timeline and process to track progress to ensure delivery of the regulations for ADS by the agreed timing of June 2026.
+The IWG on ADS will give a status report confirming progress against the timeline during each session of GRVA.

 10. GRVA will organise four ADS related two-days-workshops per year.
 The workshop is covering the 1958 and 1998 Agreement.
 One meeting day will be dedicated to the 1958 Agreement topics, the other day to the 1998 Agreement topics.
 An extension of the workshop to three days is possible, if needed.